indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 The operational teams deal with a large amount of alert notifications and tickets and generally they face difficulties in handling them manually.

-So, in short we need to automate the mundane process which allows op-teams to focus more on the finding solution for the source of alerts rather than searching, filtering and collecting the alerts and tickets.
+So, in short, we need to automate the mundane process which allows op-teams to focus more on finding solutions for the source of alerts rather than searching, filtering and collecting the alerts and tickets.

 ## Solution
 We propose an intelligent alert management system for the aforementioned problem.